gvanem/Dump1090/README.md

 gain, frequency, and so forth. <br>
 Full list of options use is shown using `dump1090 --help` or `dump1090 -h`.

-Using a syntax like `dump1090 --freq 1090.001M` is possible (for a cheap RTLSDR device with high frequency drift).
-For most devices, this is not needed.
+A syntax like `dump1090 --freq 1090.001M` is possible for cheap RTLSDR devices with high frequency drift.
+But for most devices, this is not needed (due to the *capture effect* of the signal itself?).

 Everything is not documented here ... obviously.
 For most users running `dump1090 --interactive` is probably best thing to do.